toriseymour83-cell/study-programme-hours-and-funding-band-tracker/README.md

 # Study Programme Hours and Funding Band Tracker
 ## Overview

-This project recreates a timetable-based tool used to calculate planned annual learning hours and assign students to the correct funding band.
+This project recreates a timetable-based tool I originally built to calculate planned annual learning hours and assign students to the correct funding band.

+The original problem was that staff needed to work out how many hours each student was scheduled to study over the academic year, because funding depended on those planned hours.
+This was being done manually, which was slow, confusing, and difficult to check.
+Teachers were finding it hard to total the hours accurately, especially when students had different subjects, session lengths, and timetables.

-It is based on a real administrative process where staff selected subjects and sessions from a weekly timetable, and the spreadsheet automatically calculated total planned hours across the academic year.
+To make the process easier, I created an interactive spreadsheet where staff could select a student’s subjects and sessions from a weekly timetable using drop-down lists.
+The spreadsheet then automatically calculated the weekly hours, multiplied them across the academic year, and gave a total planned hours figure.
+This made the process much quicker, reduced confusion, and gave management a clearer view of which funding band each student fell into.

 I am using this project to show both: